How to trace LGBT ancestors

 Look for personal accounts

 We are all jealous of that family historian who tells us about the trunks full of letters they inherited from their ancestors.
 Personal letters and diaries are the ultimate sources for understanding your ancestor’s thoughts, desires, and ambitions.
-Obviously, if you find passionate letters between your ancestor and a person of the same sex, there may have been a relationship there.
+Obviously, if you find passionate letters between your ancestor and a person of the same sex, there was relationship there.
 However, do not always expect to come to a clear conclusion about your ancestor’s sexuality.
 Women of the 19th century were known to have passionate friendships and write, what we would deem today as love letters.
 Those letters neither confirm nor deny a same-sex relationship, but they do confirm a passion and a love between the two people.

 You never know where you will find these letters or personal effects.
-In 2008, a curator from a local museum in Oswestry, Shropshire found a series of letters on e-Bay.
+In 2008, a curator from a local museum in Oswestry, Shropshire, England found a series of letters on e-Bay.
 After he bought all the letters, he realised they were love letters between two soldiers who were serving in the Second World War.
 One of the letters stated:

 "do one thing for me in deadly seriousness.
 I want all my letters destroyed.
 Please darling, do this for me.
 'Til then and forever I worship you."

 Luckily for us, the letters were not destroyed, but the men were conscious of how dangerous this evidence could be if it fell into the wrong hands.
-At the time, homosexuality was criminalised and disclosing their relationship would have resulted in a court-martial.
+At the time, homosexuality was criminalised in Britain and disclosing their relationship would have resulted in a court-martial.

 One of the most poignant lines in the letters is: